Odd Mom Out Returns & Ginnifer Goodwin's Baby NewsBy Gerri Miller

 This year, there will be grace.
 No escaping the awkwardness by not saying it.
 Also, this will be the first Thanksgiving after my father has passed away, and we always remember our lost loved ones at Thanksgiving.
 This needs to be said, but how?

 There is a prayer of Thanksgiving to Saint Anthony of Padua that Catholics say.
 There is the prayer Shehecheyanu, the Mizmor LeTodah, or the Modim in the Jewish tradition.
-The amount of squirming involved on either side by thanking a Catholic Saint or ripping through the Hebrew would make for one awkward meal.
+The amount of squirming involved on either side of my family by thanking a Catholic Saint or ripping through the Hebrew would make for one awkward meal.

 The solution, I think I’ve found, is in the holiday itself.
 The pilgrims gave thanks to God, and so should we.
 All the people at my table are there because their families came from somewhere else to this one place, but were still able to practice their religion as they chose.
 They were able to eat their potatoes mashed or in latke form, their cranberries made into a relish or in the shape of a can.